 You might be surprised how much goes on beneath the surface of your property.
 There are the obvious water lines to your home, but they have plenty of company.
-Utility companies have been running electrical, natural gas, and fiber optic lines underground for years: these might be deep down, these might be surprisingly shallow, but if you hit one while digging, you’re in serious trouble.
+Utility companies have been running electrical, natural gas, and fiber optic lines underground for years.
+These might be deep down.
+They might be surprisingly shallow.
+But if you hit one while digging, you’re in serious trouble.
 This is why state laws and federal oversight regulates the 8-1-1 “Call Before You Dig” programs in the United States that require you to learn what might be under that lawn before you break out the shovels.

 The Massachusetts “Dig Safe” Law

 Dig Safe is a free 8-1-1 communication network with a simple goal: